 I say that tongue in cheek, as I know people understand that Manhattan is not Disney World.
 However, locals might appreciate the reminder.
 New Yorkers living along the famous High Line Park have lost their sense of privacy as people take photos of them playing with their kids or stare through their living room windows.
 In other blunders, tourists (me among them — sigh) have been known to step into the street to catch a photo — and cause a bit of a traffic jam, however momentary it might be.

 So, visit the amazing landmarks.
 See Rockefeller Center, Grand Central Terminal (a great place for lunch), the 9/11 Memorial & Museum, and the Statue of Liberty (I recommend the Circle Line Harbor Lights Cruise).

 • Read our 9/11 Memorial Visitor’s Guide for important planning tips •

 Enjoy a slice (we recommend Joe’s Pizza which was recommended to us by a local.
 SO GOOD!).
 Treat yourself to a slice of cheesecake (Junior’s Cheesecake is a great choice — also tradition for many locals).
 Grab a hot dog from a street vendor.

 But remember that just like the community where you live, each neighborhood in Manhattan has its own vibe.
-Make time to walk through a few different neighborhoods to get a feel for the city and experience what it’s like for the people who call it home.
+Take time to walk through a few different neighborhoods to get a feel for the city and experience what it’s like for the people who call New York City home.